wellesleynlp/flaskheroku/README.md

-# Deploying Flask app on Heroku
+# Deploying Flask apps on Heroku

+Heroku is a cloud-based platform for deploying web applications.

 See the [basic Flask demo](https://github.com/wellesleynlp/flaskdemo) to get started on building a Flask app.